 Chiapa de Corzo: Dr. John Thropay, David Alves, Jr., and Vicente Alvarez (an overseer from El Salvador) were with the Grijalva assembly in southern Mexico when Francisco and Hilda Rosales were commended full time to the work of the Lord.
 Our brother and sister found Christ in El Salvador where she is from, and soon returned to Mexico to witness to several family connections.
 God blessed and a number of souls were saved, baptized, and gathered unto the Name of the Lord Jesus.

-Chihuahua: Gilberto Torrens began a gospel series on February 2, and is encouraged with the attendance of several who had not been to the hall for some time.
+Chihuahua: A gospel series began on February 2, and the saints are encouraged with the attendance of several who had not been to the hall for some time.

 Cotaxtla: John Nesbitt has again obtained permission to use the commodious building of the Farmer’s Association in the center of this town.
 Marcus Cain helped for over a week in a series of very well-attended gospel meetings.
 Local brethren help in the ongoing series.
 One young woman has professed salvation.